Defining modules

 Macro references are resolved to a specific macro as follows:

-- An unqualified macro-name is looked up within the exported macros, and if not found, then the active encoding module's macro table.
 If it maps to a macro, that’s the resolution of the reference.
 Otherwise, an error is signaled due to an unbound reference.

-- An anonymous local reference (macro-addr) is resolved by index in the exported macro array.
+An anonymous local reference (macro-addr) is resolved by index in the exported macro array.
 If the address exceeds the array boundary, an error is signaled due to an invalid reference.

 import